Labirintami/doc/docs/optimus_guides/how_to_start_optimus.md

-How to start with dhtmlxOptimus
 ---
-sidebar_label:
-title:
+sidebar_label: How to start with Optimus
+title: How to start with Optimus
 ---

 This guide gives you step-by-step instructions on how to create a simple application with dhtmlxOptimus.